deanwraith/recycling/README.md

 * Footer - In the footer it contains 4 social media icons that link to the respective social media page. **Tested and passed**
 * Reuse, Reduce and Recycle pages - There are 4 sections per page with the bottom right section containing a video.
 The video does not play automatically but starts once clicked. **Tested and passed**
 * Header and footer - Function the same on all pages. **Tested and passed**
-* Hover function on menu and flip cards for mobile changes to click function.
-Menu does not close on click.
+* Hover function on menu and flip cards for mobile changes to click function. **Menu does not close on click**.

 Responsiveness testing was done using several mobile devices of different size to see the site effectiveness at different resolutions.
 The devices used were: